-In the 1920s a psychologist named Walter Canon described what he called the acute stress response of fight or flight over the years this had been studied more and they’ve added freeze and fawn.
+In the 1920s, a psychologist named Walter Canon described what he called the acute stress response of fight or flight.
+Over the years, this had been studied more, and they’ve added freeze and fawn.

-Narcissistic abuse puts us under extreme and repeated stress; therefore, our subconscious survival mechanism can kick in to protect ourselves, which helps the short-term not so good in the long-term.
+Narcissistic abuse puts us under extreme and repeated stress; therefore, our subconscious survival mechanism can kick in to protect ourselves, which helps in the short-term not so good in the long-term.

 Humans have a basic biological need for safety and security.
-If this is compromised because of spiritual, physical, emotional, sexual abuse, any real or perceived threat of abuse or danger, this forces your inner defence mechanism, to find a way to escape what is happening to you.
+If this is compromised because of spiritual, physical, emotional, sexual abuse, any real or perceived threat of abuse or danger, this forces your inner defence mechanism to find a way to escape what is happening to you.
 To avoid the situation that’s happening around you and try to control it within yourself.

-￼When living under stressful situations our minds go all out to protect ourselves which can prompt our adrenal glands to release chemicals such as adrenaline and cortisol which increases the heart rate which increases our blood pressure which causes us so many physical illnesses, it’s difficult to see what’s happening towards when we can see we’ve got physical illnesses.
+￼When living under stressful situations, our minds go all out to protect ourselves, which can prompt our adrenal glands to release chemicals such as adrenaline and cortisol, which increases the heart rate, which increases our blood pressure which causes us so many physical illnesses, it’s difficult to see what’s happening towards when we can see we’ve got physical illnesses.
 Still, we can’t recognise it’s those that claim to love and care about us that are causing these issues within us through their manipulation.